 The Cony Guidance Department has prepared a number of resources for students and families 7-12.We understand that in difficult times such as the these it is comforting to know that there are many sources of outside supports in our area.
 We also want to encourage our students to look forward to their next steps, and take this time to virtually explore some careers and pathways.
 Our younger students can also begin to explore career paths, and using the Program of Studies begin to chart their own course through Cony High School.
-Please feel free to contact any of our listed resources, or to reach out to us at our email addresses.Here are some resources for our students for their physical health and mental health.
+Please feel free to contact any of our listed resources, or to reach out to us at our email addresses.Post Secondary Planning Information

 Here is a mindfulness link.